-Actually, the date, has to be considered as an indicative one, in fact, some documents and testaments of the family that have been recently analyzed, lead us to believe that the idea for the project of the mansion had already been made around 1660-70.
+Actually, the date, has to be considered as an indicative one: some documents and testaments of the family that have been recently analyzed, lead us to believe that the idea for the project of the mansion had already been made around 1660-70.
 From the documents it appears that in 1693 the Dosi Villa, defined as “fabric” and “palace with garden”, was already covered and that there were people who provided it with statues and decorations.

 “Those 30 years of abandon have left indelible traces on the frescos of the hall, which are in large measure irretrievably lost, are furniture, decors, doors, statues and even the big front gate, that was replaced in the XIX century.”

 This is what Pier Andrea Dosi Delfini writes in one of his diaries.
 Slowly, the family redecorate the house, frequently buying (or buying back) paintings, furniture, lamps from other families of Pontremoli or through a careful search on the antique markets.
-During the Second World War the Villa was subject of repeated raids by the Allied forces in order to find a German command that was guarding a cannon in the nearby rail tunnel.
+During the Second World War, the Villa was subject of multiple raids by the Allied forces in order to find a German command that was guarding a cannon in the nearby rail tunnel.
 Clear signs of such bombardments, which damaged the mansion, still exist inside the hall.

-The Lebanese cedars, are very impressive.
+The Lebanese cedars are very impressive.
 Imagined as a place for social events according to the taste of the Baroque time, the Villa represents the spirit of its time at its best, through a surprising interweaving of nature, architecture, artistic decorations and fine furniture.
 The building develops on a hillside and it is constituted by a central block that comes in the shape of an “H” which is flanked by two roof gardens and framed by terraced vineyards.
 In 1988 The Villa was recognized as a place of significant historic and artistic interest.
-It is from here that the innumerable restorations started in 1991-1993 thanks to which, today we can now admire this extraordinary site.
+It is from here that the innumerable restorations started in 1991-1993 thanks to which today we can now admire this extraordinary site.